TurboSB/TurboSB.github.io/index.md

 ## Episodes
 ### Season 1
 <ol>
-{% for episode in site.tags.season-1 %}
+{% for episode in site.episodes %}
   <li>
     <a href="{{ episode.url }}">
       {{ episode.title }}